MJSuresh/TODO-List-App-Using-JavaScript/README.md

-Here U can find the Web Session Tasks and Practiced Codes.
+Here you can find the Web Session Task's Code.